caraya/personal-blog/content/blog/creating-a-json-schema.md

 date: "2022-05-04"
 ---

-[JSON Schemas](https://json-schema.org/) allows us to create a schema for the data.
+[JSON Schemas](https://json-schema.org/) allows us to create a schema for JSON data.
 This would allow us to validate the data and ensure that it is complete and has the correct structure.
-This would also address one of the drawbacks of NoSQL and, potentially, XML databases: **_how to ensure that the data is complete_**, meaning that all records contain the same data.
+This would also address one of the drawbacks of NoSQL and, potentially, XML databases: ***how to ensure that the data is complete***, meaning that all records contain the same data.

 We'll build a schema for interview-like content for a JSON document that we'll later convert to XML.